Mary Hartman, Mary Hartman

-TV Guide ranked the death of Coach Leroy Fedders, who drowns in a bowl of Mary's chicken soup in the first season, #97 on its list of the 100 Greatest T.V.
-Moments of All Time.
+In 2009, TV Guide ranked the first-season episode involving the death of Coach Leroy Fedders, who drowns in a bowl of Mary's chicken soup, as number 97 on its list of "TV's Top 100 Episodes of All Time".

 Premise

-Mary Hartman, Mary Hartman follows the titular character through increasingly complex and compounding life events and scenarios often reflective of the changing social fabric of America in the 1970s.
-Some of the character's key traits, unusual but prescient for the times, include her initially numbed-out response to both external and emotional conflicts, her indecisiveness and her potential to suddenly snap out of one state of mind and swing to its opposite.
+Mary Hartman, Mary Hartman follows the title character through increasingly complex and compounding life events and scenarios often reflective of the changing social fabric of 1970s.
+Some of Mary's key traits, unusual but prescient for the times, include her typically numb response to both external and emotional conflicts, her indecisiveness, and her tendency to suddenly snap out of one state of mind and swing to its opposite.
 Moral quandaries frequently seem on the verge of vanishing into apathy, until she is reminded of her love for her family and the need to keep them together.
-The show's elaborate plots and tongue-in-cheek melodrama lampooned the soap opera format much as Soap and Twin Peaks would later do.
+The show's convoluted, contrived plots and tongue-in-cheek melodrama lampooned the soap opera format similarly to Soap and later, Twin Peaks.

-In its first episode, Mary Hartman, Mary Hartman introduced the Lombardi family of five, all of whom, along with their two goats and eight chickens, had been murdered by young Davey Jessup, an event witnessed by both Mary's daughter, Heather, and the "Fernwood Flasher", who turned out to be Mary's grandfather, Raymond Larkin.
-Other characters on the show also died in bizarre ways, including by being electrocuted in the bathtub (Jimmy Joe Jeeter), by drowning in chicken soup (Coach Leroy Fedders), and by being impaled on a pink bottle brush artificial Christmas tree (Garth Gimble).
+In the first episode, Mary Hartman introduces the Lombardi family of five, all of whom, along with their two goats and eight chickens, have been murdered by young Davey Jessup, an event witnessed by both Mary's daughter, Heather, and the "Fernwood Flasher", who is later revealed to be Mary's grandfather, Raymond Larkin.
+Other characters also die in bizarre ways, including electrocution in a bathtub (Jimmy Joe Jeeter), drowning in chicken soup (Coach Leroy Fedders), and being impaled on a pink bottle brush artificial Christmas tree (Garth Gimble).

 Mary Hartman had a nationally televised nervous breakdown on The David Susskind Show at the end of the first season.
-Mary then found herself in a psychiatric ward, where she was delighted to be part of their selected Nielsen ratings "family".
-One of her sanitarium mates, widowed Wanda Rittenhouse (Marian Mercer), would become more prominent later on when she married Merle Jeeter, the mayor of Fernwood.
+She then found herself in a psychiatric ward, where she was delighted to be part of their selected Nielsen ratings "family".
+One of her sanitarium mates, widowed Wanda Rittenhouse (Marian Mercer), became more prominent later, when she married Merle Jeeter, the mayor of Fernwood.